Health Insurance Options for Long Haul Truck Drivers

 | Plan Flexibility | Standard coverage tiers | More customizable options |

-Drivers should also review the annual out-of-pocket maximum.
-This limit represents the highest amount a driver may pay for covered medical services within a year.
+Drivers should also evaluate the annual out-of-pocket maximum, which represents the highest amount they may pay for covered services within a year.

 Healthcare Challenges for Long Haul Drivers